 One of the largest coastal towns in South Cornwall, Fowey is home to a historic harbour and enjoys a lively pace of life.
 With its waters sheltering working fishing boats and luxury yachts, and its streets lined with independent shops and popular restaurants, it has something for everyone.
 A must during your stay is a wander out to St Catherine’s Point.

 St Austell was at the centre of Cornwall’s mining industry for centuries, after William Cookworthy, a Devonian chemist, found China clay in the area.
 Learn about the town’s mining history at the nearby Wheal Martyn China Clay Museum or get to know the town itself.
 There are some great beaches nearby, like Carlyon and Porthpean, as well the superb Clay Trails for bikes too.
+Or, if you're feeling parched, head over to one of the TWO vineyards in the area - gosh, we're spoiled!

 In summer, life in Mevagissey is all about balmy sea breezes, boat trips out to sea, huge dollops of ice cream and sunbathing on the harbour.
 In winter, the town is just as appealing, boasting traditional pubs for fireside comfort and excellent local walks along the coast path for blowing away the cobwebs.